 After breakfast on Day 3, you are at leisure to relax and explore the beautiful city of Edinburgh.
-Crowned by iconic Edinburgh Castle and built over the caldera of a long extinct volcano this is a beautiful part of Edinburgh.
-The history of the castle stretches way back to the 2nd century AD, and is fascinating to discover.
-Alternatively, you may want to take a walk up to Arthur's Seat, which boasts of some truly incredible views over the city.
+The city is crowned by the iconic Edinburgh Castle,which is built over the caldera of a long extinct volcano.
+The history of the castle stretches way back to the 2nd century, and is fascinating to discover.
+Alternatively, you may want to take a walk up to Arthur's Seat, which boasts of some truly incredible views.

-This afternoon, we take a guided historical underground tour of Edinburgh featuring the Mary King's Close.
+This afternoon, we take a guided underground tour of Edinburgh at the Real Mary King's Close.
 This infamous alley is famous as the Scottish capital's most haunted street, and is the birthplace of various legends and ghost stories.
-Mary King's Close was closed to the public since the 18th century, only to be opened more recently.
-During that time, the street became shrouded in mystery, which we unravel on our tour.
-This evening you are again at leisure to discover Edinburgh by night - why not take a stroll up the lively Royal Mile?
+Mary King's Close had been closed to the public since the 18th century, only to be opened more recently.
+During that time, the street became shrouded in mystery, which we begin to unravel on our tour.
+Afterwards, you are at leisure to discover Edinburgh by night - why not take a stroll up the lively Royal Mile?

 Leaving Edinburgh today, we transfer to the station for our journey across Scotland to Glasgow.
-Enjoy the wonderful passing scenery as we travel through the country, enjoying the beautiful hills and moorlands of this windswept place.
-From Glasgow, we take the iconic West Highland Line to Spean Bridge, a railway journey that is regularly voted one of the best of its kind in the world.
-We transfer to our hotel where we enjoy dinner this evening, after which, we enjoy a sample of Scotland's most famous exports, whisky, with a tasting and talk about the production of this fine drink.
+Enjoy the wonderful passing scenery as we travel through the heart of this country, admiring the beautiful hills and moorlands we pass.
+From Glasgow, we join the iconic West Highland Line to Fort William, a railway journey that is regularly voted one of the best of its kind in the world.
+We transfer to our hotel in Roy Bridge, where on arrival, we enjoy dinner this evening.
+Next up is a night cap, as we sample Scotland's most famous exports, whisky, with a tasting and talk about the production of this fine drink.